Ensono/stacks-azure-data/docs/workloads/azure/data/components/infrastructure/core_data_platform_azure.md

     * Azure Data Lake Storage
     * Key Vault
     * SQL Database
-10. **Role assignments** that assign an ADF managed identity roles to access the resources linked by the private endpoints, as well as the Databricks workspace.
+10. **Role assignments** that assign ADF managed identity roles to access the resources linked by the private endpoints, as well as the Databricks workspace.
 11. **Log Analytics Workspace**